 Floaters are caused by small gel or cell clumps that form inside the vitreous—the clear gel-like substance in the middle of your eye— as it shrinks over time and contracts away from the retina, at the back of the eye.
 The clumps cast shadows on the retina, the part of the eye that processes light rays, causing it to appear as though dark shapes or specks are floating in front of the eye.

 While the shrinking and detachment of the vitreous from the retina can happen to anyone as they age, the condition is more common in people who have undergone YAG laser eye surgery or cataract surgery, have experienced inflammation in the eye, or are nearsighted.
 While a shrinking vitreous itself will not harm the eye, it may pull on the retina and cause a tear.
-A tear can in turn lead to bleeding inside the eye that may cause you to see new floaters, and can also result in a retinal detachment.
-Because a detached retina can lead to permanent loss of vision if not promptly treated, you should contact your eye doctor immediately if you experience any new floaters, or any increase in the number of floaters.
+A tear can, in turn, lead to bleeding inside the eye that may cause you to see new floaters, and can also result in a retinal detachment.
+Because a detached retina can lead to permanent loss of vision if not promptly treated, you should contact your eye doctor immediately if you experience any new floaters or an increase in the number of floaters.

 Remember that the sudden appearance of a significant number of floaters, especially if they are accompanied by flashes of light or other vision disturbances, could indicate a detached retina or other serious problem in the eye.
 A retinal detachment or tear is an emergency, requiring immediate medical attention.